How to Become a Sperm Donor

 Below you can find information on how to become a sperm donor.

 Before sending in your application, you should first read all subpages in this section.
-It is particularly important that you decide which type of sperm donor you want to be: Anonymous or Non-Anonymous and Basic or Extended profile.
+It is particularly important that you decide which type of sperm donor you want to be: ID Release and Non-ID Release (formerly Non-Anonymous and Anonymous) and Basic or Extended profile.

 1. Fill out the application form